Tim Matheson: Career

 In 2009, Matheson directed the pilot episode of Covert Affairs, premiered on USA Network in 2010.
 Matheson also directed the pilot episodes of The Good Guys (2010) for the Fox Network, Criminal Behavior (2011) for Lifetime, and Wild Card (2011) for USA Network.
 He played Dr. Brick Breeland on Hart of Dixie from 2011 to 2015.
 Since 2019, Matheson has starred as Doc Mullins in the Netflix series Virgin River.

 Personal life

 Matheson has been married three times.
 He was first married to actress Jennifer Leak from 1968 to 1971, whom he met on the set of Yours, Mine, and Ours.
 In 1985 he married Megan Murphy, with whom he had three children; they divorced in 2010.
-He married Elizabeth Marighetto in March 2018; the two live together in Hollywood, California.
+He married Elizabeth Marighetto in March 2018; they live in Hollywood, California.